-- 14.1 It is essential that children are safeguarded from potentially harmful and inappropriate online material. - 14.2 We recognise that there are unique risks associated with online safety and the designated safeguarding leads have the relevant knowledge and up to date capability required to manage such risks. - 14.3 Through our broad and balanced curriculum, children are taught about safeguarding, including in relation to online safety. - 14.4 Online safety is a running and interrelated theme in our whole school approach to safeguarding, including training for all staff. - 14.5 There are effective mechanisms in place to identify, intervene in, and escalate any online safety concerns. - 14.6 There is an effective Online Safety policy in place which outlines such mechanisms in greater detail.
+- 14.1 It is essential that children are safeguarded from potentially harmful and inappropriate online material. - 14.2 We recognise that there are unique risks associated with online safety and the designated safeguarding leads have the relevant knowledge and up to date capability required to manage such risks. - 14.3 Through our broad and balanced curriculum, children are taught about safeguarding, including in relation to online safety. - 14.4 Online safety is a running and interrelated theme in our whole school approach to safeguarding, including training for all staff. - 14.5 There are effective mechanisms in place to identify, intervene in, and escalate any online safety concerns. - 14.6 There is an effective Online Safety policy in place which outlines such mechanisms in greater detail. - 14.7 School have an effective filtering and monitoring system to identify online misuse.
+Reports are received weekly/daily by the HT (or whoever) to action and investigate.

-15.Domestic Abuse
+15. Domestic Abuse

-15.1 The Domestic Abuse Act 2021 recognises and considers Children as Victims of Domestic Abuse, if they are witness to incidents whereby they hear, see and experience the effect of domestic abuse and they
+15.1 The Domestic Abuse Act 2021 recognises and considers Children as Victims of Domestic Abuse, if they are witness to incidents whereby they hear, see and experience domestic abuse and its effects and they